hyungjin-chung/blog-test/content/publication/a-deep-learning-model-for-diagnosing-gastric-mucosal-lesions-using-endoscopic-images-development-validation-and-method-comparison/index.md

 publication: in SSRN
 publication_short:

 abstract: Endoscopic differential diagnoses of gastric mucosal lesions remain challenging.
-We aimed to develop and validate convolutional neural network-based artificial intelligence models- lesion detection, differential diagnosis, and invasion-depth models.
+We aimed to develop and validate convolutional neural network-based artificial intelligence models-lesion detection, differential diagnosis, and invasion-depth models.
 The AI-DDx showed good diagnostic performance for both internal and external validation.
 The performance of the AI-DDx was better than that of the novice and intermediate endoscopists, but was comparable to the experts in the external validation set.
-The AI-ID showed fair performances in both internal and external validation sets , which were significantly better than EUS results performed by experts.
+The AI-ID showed fair performances in both internal and external validation sets, which were significantly better than EUS results performed by experts.

 # Summary.
 An optional shortened abstract.
 summary: AI model for accurate classification of the mucosal lesion along with depth preidction using a single endoscopic image was proposed.